This is the top of this pageSite menu here

 Based on the fact that the fixed-point measurement results were similar to the various measurement results of the national government and the Tokyo metropolitan government, it is believed that the values do not affect the health of children and that they do not interfere with the range of activities of children and the lives of citizens.
 I'm here.

-However, as a new phenomenon, the existence of places (hot spots) with relatively high radiation doses locally has been reported in other cities.
+However, as a new phenomenon, the existence of places (hot spots) where the radiation dose is relatively high locally has been reported in other cities.
 A radiation dose measurement response policy was established, and according to this response policy, radiation dose measurements were carried out in areas where radiation doses were thought to be relatively high in each facility.

 Pausing local measurements